jacobkap/crimebythenumbers/docs/graphing-2.md

 # More graphing with `ggplot` {#ois_graphs}

 In this lesson we will continue to explore graphing using `ggplot()`.
 While the Philadelphia Police website does have a number of variables available in a table on the site for shootings since 2013, since we did not scrape them initially we'll turn to a new data set.
-The data we will use is a data base of officer-involved shootings that result in a death in the United States since January 1st, 2015.
+The data we will use is a database of officer-involved shootings that result in a death in the United States since January 1st, 2015.
 This data has been compiled and released by the Washington Post so it will be a useful exercise in exploring data from non-government sources.
 This data is useful for our purposes as it has a number of variables related to the person who was shot, allowing us to practice making many types of graphs.

 To explore the data on their website, see [here](https://www.washingtonpost.com/graphics/2019/national/police-shootings-2019/?utm_term=.e870afc9a00c).